 Select the Resize window option to specify the window

 This option delivers a more reliable bot.
-It resizes the window to the dimensions at which the task was recorded, which enhances the bot's ability to identify the target object.
+It resizes the window to the dimensions at which the task was recorded, which enhances the ability of the botto identify the target object.

-- If the window is maximized when you record the task, this option is unselected.
+- If the window is maximized when you record the task, this option is not selected.

-- If the window is not at the maximum size when you record the task, this option is selected by default and the width and height fields auto-fill with the window dimensions.
+- If the window is not at the maximum size when you record the task, this option is selected, by default, and the width and height fields are automatically filled with the dimensions of the window.

 Click Capture coordinate.

 Drag the mouse to select the click spot and left-click to capture it.